 Thankfully, though, dogs are much less likely to contract the disease due to a thorough vaccination program almost wiping out the strains found in canines.
-It should also be pointed out however, that the varieties of the virus found in humans pose no threat to dogs, as they are uniquely adapted to fighting the immune system of the human body.
-In the event that your dog does somehow contract the illness, it is imperative that you keep them thoroughly isolated in order to prevent the sickness spreading to other animals.
+It should also be pointed out, however, that the varieties of the virus found in humans pose no threat to dogs, as they are uniquely adapted to fighting the immune system of the human body.
+In the event that your dog does contract the illness from another canine, it is imperative that you keep them thoroughly isolated in order to prevent the sickness from spreading to other animals.

-While it can take a while for the hepatitis virus to start to present symptoms, the effects of the virus can be quite simple to spot once they take effect.
-Typically, you will notice the dog becoming increasingly more lethargic and unwilling to eat.
+While it can take a while for the hepatitis virus to start to present symptoms, the effects can be quite simple to spot once they take effect.
+Typically, you will notice your dog becoming increasingly more lethargic and unwilling to eat.
 This will then be followed by a fever and a jaundiced appearance as the liver fails to filter toxins out of the bloodstream.
-It is not unusual for the dog to start vomiting as a result of damage to its liver.
-As soon as the signs of liver failure start to appear, it is imperative that you take the dog straight to a vet, as further damage to the organ may prove fatal.
-In most cases, the dog will have picked up the disease by coming into contact with the saliva, mucus, excrement or blood of another infected animal.
+It is not unusual for a canine to start vomiting as a result of damage to their liver.
+As soon as the signs of liver failure start to appear, it is imperative that you take your companion straight to a vet, as further damage to the organ may prove fatal.
+In most cases, a dog will have picked up the disease by coming into contact with the saliva, urine, or excrement of another infected animal.
 It is this ease of transmission that makes vaccination all the more important in order to prevent the spread of the disease.

 To diagnose the problem, the vet will usually perform a physical examination to confirm the animal’s symptoms, followed by a series of blood tests to isolate the virus and determine the extent of the damage to the liver.
-You can learn more about canine hepatitis by reading through our condition guide for the subject, Infectious Canine Hepatitis in Dogs .
+A urinalysis may be useful, as are radiographs.
+You can learn more about canine hepatitis by reading through our condition guide for the subject, Infectious Canine Hepatitis in Dogs.

 In many ways, the strains of the hepatitis virus can be surprisingly homogenous in terms of their effects on different species.
 Here are some of the main similarities that you may notice: